ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 complex numbers on the stack (by value) or by initial output argument, and how they pass strings, both of which come up in the BLAS.
 We have encountered other issues: for instance, functions that claim to return `float` might actually return `double`.

 We have written hundreds of lines of CMake code to deduce the BLAS ABI, have encountered all of these situations, and expect to encounter novel ones in the future.
 If our developer wants to use LAPACK as well as the BLAS, they will be stuck with these problems.

 In summary:

-1. Users may need to deduce BLAS' Fortran ABI; this is hard.
+1. Users may need to deduce the BLAS library's Fortran ABI.
+   There is no platform-independent way to do this.

 2. Ignorance of some Fortran ABI issues (e.g., return of complex values) could cause bugs when porting code to different hardware or